Who Is This Credit Card Best For?

 Depending on your spending habits, you may be able to out-earn some premium rewards cards that only offer bonus points on select purchase categories, such as restaurants or travel.

-Redeeming your Capital One rewards can be effortless—especially if you use them for travel.
-For example, Capital One offers a redemption tool that it calls “Purchase Eraser,” which essentially removes any qualifying travel purchases you’ve made within the past 90 days by crediting you with the total cost of your purchase.
+Redeeming your miles can be effortless—especially if you use them for travel.
+Capital One offers a redemption tool called “Purchase Eraser,” which essentially removes any qualifying travel purchases you’ve made within the past 90 days by crediting you with the total cost of your purchase.

-In addition, you can transfer your points to one of Capital One’s airline partners.
-For all but three of them, you’ll need to transfer 2 Capital One miles to get 1.5 airline miles.
-But for JetBlue (the only domestic airline on the list), Emirates, and Singapore Airlines, 2 Capital One miles will only buy you 1 airline mile.
-Depending on the value of the airline mile, you may be better off using one of the other methods we’ve outlined above to pay for your flight.
+In addition, you can transfer your points to Capital One’s airline partners.
+For all but two of them, you’ll need to transfer 2 Capital One miles to get 1.5 airline miles.
+For Emirates and Singapore Airlines, 2 Capital One miles will only buy you 1 airline mile.

-You can also redeem Capital One miles for gift cards (0.8 cent per mile) and cash back (0.5 cent per mile).
+You can also redeem Capital One miles for gift cards (0.8 cents per mile) and cash back (0.5 cents per mile).
+Given those values, these are not options we recommend.

 How to Get the Most Out of This Card

+Don't let the bonus pass you by.
+Spend $1,000 per month using this card, on average, and you'll meet the spending requirement for the full 60,000-mile bonus.
 The simplest way to use this card is to put all your purchases on it.
-However, you may get more value if you also use another card that earns more for certain categories of purchases—3% on travel, for example.
-And then use your Venture card for any purchases that fall outside of the bonus categories.
+However, you could also pair it with another card that earns more for certain categories of purchases—4% cash back on dining and entertainment, for example.
+Then, use your Venture card for any purchases that fall outside of the bonus categories.

-Make sure you use your credit for Global Entry or TSA Precheck, which can speed you through airports and give you more value for the card.
+Make sure you use your credit for Global Entry or TSA Precheck, which can speed you through airports and give you more value from the card.

-- Global Entry/TSA Precheck credit: Get reimbursed for up to $100 if you use your Venture card to pay the application fee for either of these airport security screening shortcuts.
+- Global Entry/TSA Precheck application fee reimbursement: Get reimbursed up to $100 if you use your Venture card to pay the application fee for either of these expedited airport-security programs.

 - Auto rental collision damage waiver